erik73/hassio-addons/roundcube/DOCS.md

 ## Installation

-Follow these steps to get the add-on installed on your system:
+Follow these steps to get the app installed on your system:

 Add the repository `https://github.com/erik73/hassio-addons`.
-Find the "Roundcube" add-on and click it.
+Find the "Roundcube" app and click it.
 Click on the "INSTALL" button.

 ## How to use

-### Starting the add-on
+### Starting the app

 After installation you are presented with a default and example configuration.

-Adjust the add-on configuration to match your requirements.
+Adjust the app configuration to match your requirements.
-Save the add-on configuration by clicking the "SAVE" button.
+Save the app configuration by clicking the "SAVE" button.
-Start the add-on.
+Start the app.

 ## Configuration

-Please note: During the startup of the add-on, a database is created in the MariaDB add-on.
+Please note: During the startup of the app, a database is created in the MariaDB app.

 ### Option: `ssl`